'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 The Vedas talk of the great benefits gained from the Vedic fire sacrifice of the Agnihotra.

-in which ghee, milk, curds and grains are offered into a fire of cow dung (homa).
+in which ghee, milk, curds and grains are offered into a fire (Agni) of cow dung (homa).

-In addition to these religious applications, cow dung is also used
+In addition to such religious applications, cow dung is also used

 for the everyday cooking fires and for plastering a house.